Wizards’ lineup clicking heading into Oklahoma City

 After letting go of the step-back 3-pointer, Oklahoma City Thunder point guard Shai Gilgeous-Alexander kept his right arm fully extended until the ball dropped through the basket.

-With 1.1 seconds left Nov.
-16 against the Washington Wizards, Gilgeous-Alexander’s shot gave the Thunder a 121-120 win.
+With 1.1 seconds left against the Washington Wizards on Nov.
+16, Gilgeous-Alexander’s shot gave the Thunder a 121-120 win.

-Friday, the teams face each other for the first time since Gilgeous-Alexander’s game-winner, when they meet in Oklahoma City.
+The teams face each other Friday for the first time since Gilgeous-Alexander’s game-winner, when they meet in Oklahoma City.

 “He’s very crafty,” Washington standout Bradley Beal said then of Gilgeous-Alexander.
 “He probably doesn’t blow you away with his speed. … When you’re confident in yourself, and you’re playing at those levels, he doesn’t think anybody can guard him.
 He really has that mindset that he attacks everybody.”